5G loop icon

 • We recommend using file downloading as the default traffic load.
 If you want to test with other applications such as video or live streaming, change traffic setting to ping in mperf_any and run the target apps on the test phone.

 • Step 3: view (and download) data.
-Data logs will be available on your test phone and available at MI-LAB if uploaded
+Data logs will be available on your test phone and on MI-LAB if uploaded.

 Go Top